google/cadvisor/README.md

 We have detailed [instructions](docs/running.md#standalone) on running cAdvisor standalone outside of Docker. cAdvisor [running options](docs/runtime_options.md) may also be interesting for advanced usecases.
 If you want to build your own cAdvisor Docker image see our [deployment](docs/deploy.md) page.

+For [Kubernetes](https://github.com/kubernetes/kubernetes) users, cAdvisor can be run as a daemonset.
+See the [instructions](deploy/kubernetes) for how to get started, and for how to kustomize it to fit your needs.

 ## Building and Testing

 See the more detailed instructions in the [build page](docs/development/build.md).
 This includes instructions for building and deploying the cAdvisor Docker image.